-A Property Acquisition Map, which designates those properties to be acquired, is attached as Exhibit 2.
+A Property Acquisition Map, which designates those properties to be acquired by purchase or by condemnation, is attached as Exhibit 2.

 - a.
 Conditions Under Which Properties Not Designated for Acquisition May be Acquired - (1) Non-Salvable and Non-Compliance with Provisions